-Deutsche Asset & Wealth Management, or DWS, is a fee-based investment and financial advisor firm based in Germany.
+DWS Investment Management Americas, or DWS Investments for short, is a fee-based investment and financial advisor firm based in Germany.
 It’s owned by Deutsche Bank, an international financial institution.
-However, all of its stateside business is conducted through its American branch, Deutsche Investment Management Americas, Inc. (DIMA).
+However, all of its stateside business is conducted through this American firm branch.
 While the German branch is solely centered around financial management for institutions and businesses, the American branch is open to individual investors as well.

-When combined, both sides of the firm employ 313 financial advisors and other advisory staff members, with 135 of those located abroad and the rest in the U.S. As far as client assets under management (AUM) go, the German branch manages nearly $103 billion while the American division manages $197 billion.
+When combined, both sides of the firm employ hundreds of financial advisors and other advisory staff members.
+As far as client assets under management (AUM) go, the firm manages billions of dollars.

-Established in 1983, Deutsche Asset & Wealth Management was the first investment management branch that Deutsche Bank created.
-Its sister branch in America was founded the following year, in 1984.
-But because Deutsche Investment Management Americas, Inc. has its roots in other pre-existing firms, its history dates back to 1940.
+Established in 1984, DWS Investment Management Americas was the first investment management branch that Deutsche Bank created in the U.S. But because the firm has its roots in other pre-existing firms, its history dates back to 1956.

-Deutsche Investment Management Americas, Inc. typically works with large entities and businesses that have massive amounts of money to be managed and invested.
-More specifically, these include federal and state government groups, foundations, endowments, banks, corporations, pooled investment vehicles, private investment funds, international public authorities, pension plans, mutual funds and financial institutions.
+DWS Investment Management Americas typically works with large entities and businesses that have massive amounts of money to be managed and invested.
+More specifically, these include government groups, foundations, endowments, banks, corporations, pooled investment vehicles, private investment funds, international public authorities, pension plans, mutual funds and financial institutions.
 Individual investors are also regarded as an important part of this client base, though the firm is generally biased toward high-net-worth clients based on its account minimums.

-Whereas most financial advisor firms will usually build a portfolio of services that it feels it can offer clients, Deutsche Investment Management Americas, Inc. takes the opposite route.
+Whereas most financial advisor firms will usually build a portfolio of services that it feels it can offer clients, DWS Investment Management Americas takes the opposite route.
 What this means is that the firm’s team of advisors will spend time not only listening to the needs and desires of the client, but also researching their current and projected financial situations.
-This same policy applies to Deutsche Asset & Wealth Management as well, only with a more institutional focus.

 In order to create these services accurately, the firm will work with clients to iron out their risk tolerance, investment and security preferences, time horizon and any possible needs for liquidity.
 Clients will even have the opportunity to spell out any specific investments that they want to be excluded from their portfolio.

-As it currently stands, U.S.-based Deutsche Investment Management Americas, Inc. employs 61 distinctly different investment strategies.
-Each is made up of a specific types of investment products, depending on the strategy’s main goal.
-These are split between three overarching groups: alternative, fixed income and equity strategies.
+As it currently stands, DWS Investment Management Americas employs 66 distinctly different investment strategies.
+Each is made up of specific types of investments, depending on the strategy’s main goal.
+These are split between a number of overarching groups:

-If a client prefers it, DIMA also utilizes strategies for investments based outside of the U.S. The firm also offers management programs centered around environmental, social and governance factors.
+If a client prefers it, DWS also utilizes strategies for investments based outside of the U.S. The firm also offers management programs centered around environmental, social and governance factors.

-Deutsche Asset & Wealth Management is a fee-based firm because some of its advisors earn extra commissions outside of the regular rates charged to clients and their accounts.
-More specifically, advisors can earn additional compensation through the sale of certain DIMA-managed mutual funds and other investment classes.
+DWS Investment Management Americas is a fee-based firm because some of its advisors earn extra commissions outside of the regular rates charged to clients and their accounts.
+More specifically, advisors can earn additional compensation through the sale of certain DWS-managed mutual funds and other investment classes.
 The firm may also charge performance-based fees may, although they don't apply to all client accounts.

-Each of the 61 investment strategies employed by Deutsche Asset & Wealth Management has its own fee structure based on the market value of the customer’s investments.
+Each of the investment strategies employed by DWS Investment Management Americas has its own fee structure based on the market value of the customer’s investments.
 In other words, how much each client pays is unique to the exact setup of his or her portfolio and the type of investments it contains.
-If you have multiple portfolios, however, an extra charge of as much as $25,000 may be applied to each portfolio.

 What to Watch Out For

-Deutsche Investment Management Americas, Inc. offers two ways to get in touch and open an account.
-You can either call the firm’s phone line or physically mail in your client application.
+DWS Investment Management Americas offers two ways to get in touch and open an account.
+You can either call the firm’s phone line at (212) 454-4500 or physically mail in your client application.
 While email can be used as an extraneous form of communication, the firm indicates that you’re better off not including your Social Security number over the computer.